cu8code/cu8code.github.io/content/blog/what should i do.md

 +++
-title = "what should i do"
-date = 2022-05-22
+title = "what should i do with life" date = 2022-05-22
 [extra]
 text="Its already half of the year is over...."